TERA-Europe-Classic/TERA-Europe-ClassicPlus-Launcher/teralaunch/README.md

 directory.
 On first run the file is created automatically using the bundled defaults.

-If a `tera_config.ini` is found in the old launcher directory it will be moved to the new location so existing settings are preserved.
+If a legacy configuration exists in `%APPDATA%/Crazy-eSports.com` it will be copied to the new location so existing settings are preserved.

 - **Windows:** `%APPDATA%/crazy-esports/tera_config.ini`
 - **Linux:** `$XDG_CONFIG_HOME/crazy-esports/tera_config.ini` or